We get asked this question all the time; I have speaker ‘xyz’, how much amplifier power do I need?

 Higher efficiency speakers solve all these problems by using a larger fraction of the amplifier power to produce SPL.

-From our experience, the below recommendation can be used to get an estimate of amplifier power for a given speaker efficiency.
-This assumes that the amplifier performs well playing audio content near its rated output power.
+From our experience, the below recommendation can be used as a starting estimate of amplifier power for a given speaker efficiency.
+This assumes that the amplifier performs well playing audio content near its rated output power - not all do!

 If possible, we suggest you review your current amplifier power specifications (and how much of the power you use) and speaker efficiency to get a baseline in your room.